angelalagmay031-png/CCM101-alagmay/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 ### Purpose

-Storage resources are used to store operating system files, applications, configurations, user files, and other data.
+Storage resources provide a location where system files, programs, configurations, and personal or laboratory data can be saved.

 ### Importance in Cloud Computing

-Storage is important because cloud applications need reliable and scalable places to store data.
-Cloud providers offer different storage services depending on capacity, performance, and availability requirements.
+Cloud storage allows information to be retained and accessed when needed.
+It is important for applications because data must have a dependable storage location.
+Cloud environments can also provide different storage capacities based on the requirements of a workload.

 ### KillerCoda Linux Environment

-The KillerCoda Linux environment provides disk storage that contains the Ubuntu operating system, installed software, configuration files, and user data.
-The `df -h` command was used to investigate the available disk capacity and mounted file systems.
+The KillerCoda server has disk space used by Ubuntu, system files, installed packages, and files created during the laboratory activities.
+The `df -h` command was used to check the disk usage and available storage in the Linux environment.

 ---